|(c) 2007-2012 Derek Logue/Once Fallen. No part of this website may be reproduced without expressed written consent of Once Fallen

 following the enactment of the 2000 foot residency restriction.
 In the year prior to the enactment of the law ending

-August 2005, there were 913 sex crime charges filed, with 433 ending and conviction.
-In the year following
+August 2005, there were 913 sex crime charges filed, with 433 ending in conviction.
+In the year following enactment

 register convictions increased from 258 the year before the residency restriction was enacted to 442 the year after,